Joaquín Benoit: Toronto Blue Jays

 On July 26, 2016, the Mariners traded Benoit to the Toronto Blue Jays for pitcher Drew Storen and cash.
 Benoit struck out Evan Longoria to record his 1,000th career strikeout in a game against the Tampa Bay Rays on September 4.
 On September 26, Benoit suffered a torn left calf while rushing out of the bullpen during a bench-clearing brawl against the New York Yankees, and was declared out for the remainder of the regular season.
 He made 25 appearances for the Blue Jays in 2016, and posted a 0.38 ERA through 232/3 innings pitched.
+He became a free agent following the season.

 Philadelphia Phillies

-Benoit signed a one-year, $7.5 million deal with the Philadelphia Phillies on December 6, 2016.
+On December 6, 2016, Benoit signed a one-year, $7.5 million deal with the Philadelphia Phillies.

-On April 10, 2017, Benoit was named the team's closer to replace Jeanmar Gómez.
+On April 10, 2017, Benoit was named the team's closer, replacing Jeanmar Gómez.

 Pittsburgh Pirates

-On July 31, 2017, the Phillies traded Benoit to the Pittsburgh Pirates in exchange for Seth McGarry.
+On July 31, 2017, the Phillies traded Benoit to the Pittsburgh Pirates for Seth McGarry.
+Benoit became a free agent following the season.